che-incubator/chectl/README.md

       Path to the templates folder

   -v, --version=version
-      Version to deploy.
-Should be version (e.g. 7.15.2) or "stable" or "nightly"
+      Version to deploy (e.g. 7.15.2).
+Defaults to the same as chectl.

   --[no-]auto-update
       Auto update approval strategy for installation Eclipse Che.
                            With this strategy will be provided auto-update Eclipse Che without any human interaction.
                            By default this flag is enabled.
                            This parameter is used only when the installer is 'olm'.

+  --batch
+      Script mode.
+Prevents all interactive prompts.

   --catalog-source-name=catalog-source-name
       OLM catalog source to install Eclipse Che operator.